Long Island Dog Bite Attorney

 Proving negligence hinges on the plaintiff’s ability to prove the dog owner had a duty to act with reasonable care while handling the dog, failed to do so, and this failure directly resulted in the plaintiff’s injuries.
 Additionally, the plaintiff must have suffered actual harm.
 If a dog attacked you but no actual damage or injury occurred, then you have no case.

-New York Code Section 121 states that owners or caretakers of “dangerous dogs” must take appropriate precautions against future attacks.
+According to New York Consolidated Laws, Agriculture and Markets Law, owners or caretakers of “dangerous dogs” must take appropriate precautions against future attacks.
 This can include warning others of the dog’s nature, muzzling and leashing the dog on public property, and keeping the dog properly enclosed while on the owner’s property.

 Compensation and Resources for Dog Bite Victims